A H\"ormander-Mikhlin theorem for high rank simple Lie groups: Simple Lie groups

 Since $\|\mathrm{Y}\| = \|\mathrm{Ad}_{\exp \mathrm{Z}}(\mathrm{A}_1)\| = \|\exp(\mathrm{ad}_\mathrm{Z}(\mathrm{A}_1))\| \le 2\pi \exp \|\mathrm{Z}\|$ and the above quantity is bounded by $2\pi \exp(-(\beta\tau_\G-1)\|\mathrm{Z}\|)$, which decreases to $0$ for any $\beta > 1/\tau_\G$ as $\mathrm{Z} \to \infty$.
 According to \eqref{eq-A2} and \eqref{eq-A1}, it suffices to prove that $\phi - \alpha \in \mathcal{C}_0$ when restricted to elements $g=\exp \mathrm{Z}$ in the abelian part of the KAK decomposition.
 To prove it, consider the Euclidean function $\rho(\mathrm{Z}) = \phi(\exp \mathrm{Z})$ and fix $\mathrm{U}$ in the Cartan algebra.
 Then

 In particular, the Euclidean function $\rho$ satisfies This readily implies that $\rho$ has a limit $\alpha$ at infinity and the same holds for $\phi$. \fin

 \demAAA Since $L_\G$ is locally Euclidean around the identity, we know from Theorem A that the statement holds for Fourier symbols $m$ with small enough support.
 Of course, by a simple cut and paste argument, the same holds for symbols $m$ supported in a compact set $\Sigma$, as long as we admit that the cb-norm of $T_m$ could depend on $\Sigma$ and $p$.
 To justify the general statement, let $\Gamma$ be a cocompact lattice in $\G$ with fundamental domain $\Delta$ containing the identity $e$ in its interior.
 Consider a relatively compact neighborhood of the identity $\Omega$ containing the closure of $\Delta$ and satisfying that $e$ does not lie in the interior of $\gamma \Omega$ for any $\gamma \in \Gamma \setminus \{e\}$.
+Moreover, we may clearly impose that there exists an upper bound $\mathrm{M}$ for the number of translates $\gamma \Omega$ that may overlap with a fixed one $\gamma_0 \Omega$.
 Given $\phi \in \mathcal{C}_c^{\infty}(\G)_+$ supported in $\Omega$ and identically $1$ over $\Delta$, define The $\Phi_\gamma$'s form a smooth partition of unity in $\G$.
 Decompose Note that the Fourier multipliers associated to the symbols $\sqrt{\Phi_\gamma}$ are completely bounded in $L_1(\V)$ (with the same cb-norm) and completely contractive in $L_2(\V)$.
-Consider the linear map Its cb-boundedness for $p=1$ follows from the triangle inequality and the (uniform) $L_1$ cb-boundedness of the multipliers in the above sum.
-The cb-contractivity for $p=2$ follows from Plancherel theorem.
+Indeed, it is clear by construction that $\sqrt{\Phi_\gamma} \in \mathcal{C}_c^{\infty}(\G)_+$ and or claim on the $L_1$-bound |equivalently the $L_\infty$-bound| follows by transference.
+Namely by smooth-cutoff our symbol into finitely many pieces, we may assume that our smooth symbol has small support around the identity (translation-invariance).
+By Bo\.zejko-Fendler transference from Remark \ref{Rem-Linfty-FSTransf}, we may consider the corresponding Herz-Schur multiplier, or even the Schur multiplier lifted to the Lie algebra via the exponential map as we did in the proof of Theorem A. It is at this point where we use that the support of our symbol is smooth enough.
+Once we have lifted the multiplier to the Lie algebra, our claim follows from \cite[Lemma 2.12]{PRS}.
+Next consider the linear map Its cb-boundedness for $p=1$ follows from the triangle inequality and the (uniform) $L_1$ cb-boundedness of the multipliers in the above sum.
+The cb-contractivity for $p=2$ follows from Plancherel theorem and the finite overlapping property imposed on the translates $\gamma \Omega$ by construction.
 In particular, by complex interpolation $\Lambda$ is cb-bounded as well for $1 < p < 2$.
 Since $T_m(f) = \Lambda((T_{m_\gamma}(f))_\gamma)$, we get

 -8pt Conjugating with the translation by $\gamma$, we may replace $m_\gamma$ by its left translate $M_\gamma(g) = m(\gamma^{-1} g) \sqrt{\Phi_e(g)}$.
 Then, the local behavior above yields for $\sigma = [\frac{n}{2}]+1$